jotu/gabbler/README.md

 ```

 Open a browser and point it to [localhost:8080/](http://localhost:8080/).
-Log in with one of the following username/password combinations: arjen/arjen, bastian/bastian or claudio/claudio.
+You can login with any username given username equals password, e.g. "John" and "John".

 Enter a message in the text area on the left, click the "Gabble away" button and watch the message appear on the right.